IsuraViranga/aws-product-mart/README.md

 Everything here is provisioned by Terraform and deployed by GitHub Actions.
 Nothing was created by clicking in the AWS console.

-> **A note on naming.** The project was renamed from *CloudMart* to
-> *ProductMart*.
-AWS resources still carry the original `cloudmart-` prefix
-> (cluster, ECR repositories, IAM roles, the Kubernetes namespace).
-Renaming
-> them would mean destroying and recreating live infrastructure for no
-> functional gain, so the prefix stays.
-Where this README shows a real
-> resource name, it is the real one.

----

 ## Table of contents

 - [What it does](#what-it-does)